sean-garwood/top_bst/README.md

 8. Write a #height method that accepts a node and returns its height.
 Height is defined as the number of edges in longest path from a given node to a leaf node.

 9. Write a #depth method that accepts a node and returns its depth.
 Depth is defined as the number of edges in path from a given node to the tree’s root node.

+10. Write a #balanced? method that checks if the tree is balanced.
+A balanced tree is one where the difference between heights of left subtree and right subtree of every node is not more than 1.

+11. Write a #rebalance method which rebalances an unbalanced tree.
+Tip: You’ll want to use a traversal method to provide a new array to the #build_tree method.